kawasin73/prsqlite/README.md

 * Validating file format
   * prsqlite does not trust the file is valid unlike sqlite3 and validates pages in the file while parsing.
-  * `trust-file` feature will be added to disable the file validation.
+  * `trust-file` feature disables the file validation and gives less branch condition and less static error message strings in a binary.
 * No unsafe
   * Will provide `unsafe` feature for better performance.